SoubhLance/Img_to_PDF_Converter/README.md

 - Image Collection: Collect all images from the input directory and convert them to RGB format.
 - Save as PDF: Save the collected images as a single PDF file.
 - Command-line Interface: Provide a simple command-line interface for users to specify input and output paths.

+  # Buttons
+- "Select Images": Opens the file dialog to select images.
+- "Select PDF": Opens the file dialog to specify the PDF file name.
+- "Convert": Initiates the conversion process by calling images_to_pdf with the selected images and PDF file name.